 Field-Based Learning in the COVID-19 Era

 Field-based learning is an integral part of the SEAS experience.
-And one of the biggest concerns for SEAS faculty was how to safely hold in-person field labs for incoming master’s students during the COVID-19 pandemic.
+And one of the biggest concerns for SEAS faculty was how to safely hold in-person field labs for incoming environmental master’s students during the COVID-19 pandemic.

 Sheila Schueller, a lecturer and academic program specialist, teaches one of the largest field courses in SEAS each fall: EAS 509: Ecology Concepts and Applications.
 EAS 509 is the core ecology course for first-year master’s students, and includes both lectures and hands-on field labs.
 With nearly 170 individuals enrolled in this semester’s hybrid class, Schueller was tasked with reconfiguring the labs to meet social distancing and other COVID safety requirements for the 115 in-person students, while providing a comparable field experience for the nearly 55 remote students.

 For in-person labs, Schueller designed it so that smaller sections of students—15 or fewer—are in the field at any given time, and the same lab is repeated several times over a two-week period, giving all sections the opportunity to complete it.
 Masks are worn in the field at all times, students are required to stay six feet apart, and lab equipment is not shared and is regularly sanitized.